PostHog/posthog.com/contents/blog/speeding-up-posthog-builds-with-depot.md

 ## Depot and PostHog

-We use PostHog at Depot to track our core product metrics; builds started and completed per week, build time in minutes, what versions of our `depot` CLI are running in the wild, etc. It's quite the universal tool, and we would recommend it to just about anyone.
+At Depot, we use PostHog to track our core product metrics; builds started and completed per week, build time in minutes, what versions of our `depot` CLI are running in the wild, etc. It's quite the universal tool, and we would recommend it to just about anyone.

 We also maintain several [benchmarks of popular open-source projects](https://depot.dev/#benchmarks), including PostHog, to help us gauge the performance of Depot.
 The benchmarks compare the speed of container builds on GitHub Actions with and without Depot, for each new commit to the upstream project.
 We generally see a 2-3x speedup with Depot.